Hüngry Beast by Savvy

 Graphic identity layers a modern and urban interior design with the unexpected character through disparity.
 The linear is met by the irregular, the urban and the natural intersected by the bright and cheerful.
 Social media pairs spontaneous food photography with brush stroked portraits and quotes.

 There is a smart sensitivity to context.
-Packaging remains simple and concise in the way it presents creativity, juice and simplicity, while social media plays with character through words and image association.
+Packaging remains simple and concise in the way it presents creativity, juice and simplicity, while social media plays with brand character through words and image association.
 More work by Savvy on BP&O.